freedomofpress/securedrop-docs/docs/what_is_securedrop.rst

 ~~~~~~~~~~~~~~~

 Once you are familiar with the architecture and have all the hardware,
-:doc:`setting up SecureDrop <install>` will take at least a day's work for your
+:doc:`setting up SecureDrop <admin/installation/install>` will take at
-admin.
-We recommend that you set aside at least a week to
+least a day's work for your admin.
+We recommend that you set aside at least
-:ref:`complete and test <Deployment>` your setup.
+a week to :ref:`complete and test <Deployment>` your setup.

 Provisioning & Training
 ~~~~~~~~~~~~~~~~~~~~~~~